TotalMiner/totalminer.github.io/lua_tut/editor_main/main.md

 ![New Script](edit_script.png)

-The editor will open with the script loaded.
+The editor will open with the script loaded, and you can start editing the script.

 ![Editor Loaded](editor_loaded.png)